mattermost/docs/source/integrate/github-interoperability.rst

 .. important::

   - We strongly recommend removing older versions of this integration before uploading a new version.
 Mattermost server selects the newest integration version automatically, unless :ref:`automatic prepackaged plugins <configure/plugins-configuration-settings:automatic prepackaged plugins>` is disabled because precise control over plugin versions is preferred.
   - Use the System Console, REST API, or in-product Marketplace to manage this integration.
-Manually placing Mattermost integration files in the ``/plugins`` directory isn't recommended.
+Manually placing Mattermost integration files in the ``/plugins`` directory isn't recommended and will be `deprecated in future versions <https://forum.mattermost.com/t/deprecation-notice-manual-plugin-deployment/21192>`_.

 Usage
 -----